RobotLocomotion/drake/tools/release_engineering/dev/README.md

 **Note:** It is not clear if `gpg` or `gpg1` is correct to use on Ubuntu

+### Log into Docker

+Log into Docker to ensure that you will be able to push the Docker images:

+    docker login

+The Docker ID and password may be found in the AWS Secrets Manager.

 ### Get the push_release scripts